dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 ![](/dek_blog/docs/assets/images/2014-06-15-nonlinear-oscillator_files/unnamed-chunk-4-1.png)

-# Exercises
+I'll leave it to readers to try some other tests in the neighbourhood of *a=2*.

-Further explore the behaviour in the neighborhood of *a=2*.
-Are changes subtle or dramatic in that region?
+Are the results subtle or dramatic in that region?
 Are there other regions of interest?
-Consult the literature if this problem interests you.
+If you find these questions of interest, you might want to consult the literature.